5 Things You Need to Know: Datacolor’s New Assessment Program

 Get on the Right Color Management Wavelength with Monthly Insights from 10,000+ Color Professionals Around the World.

-Benefit for Brands: Datacolor Certify provides transparency into your supply chain, reduces the time from design to consumer, ensures quality expectations are met, and gives qualified suppliers the ability to self-approve.
+A: Benefit for Brands: Datacolor Certify provides transparency into your supply chain, reduces the time from design to consumer, ensures quality expectations are met, and gives qualified suppliers the ability to self-approve.

-Benefit for Suppliers and Mills: Datacolor Certify delivers increased production efficiency, the ability to reach more customers by showcasing their capabilities, opportunities to optimize the color development process, and significant cost and resource savings.
+Benefit for Suppliers and Mills: Datacolor Certify delivers increased production efficiency, the ability to reach more brands by showcasing their capabilities, opportunities to optimize the color development process, and significant cost and resource savings.

-The idea of an accreditation program isn’t new to the market, but our approach of a universal, yet economical program is.
+A: The idea of an accreditation program isn’t new to the market, but our approach of a universal, yet economical program is.
 We took our team’s collective experience in the textile industry to build a program that utilized our regional resources, focused heavily on communication between mills and brands, and ultimately maximized the outcomes.
 This presents a first-of-its-kind opportunity for brands and mills to build and share knowledge and streamline their color management process—all of which will benefit the textile industry as a whole.

-There are two ways mills can join the program:
+A: There are two ways mills can join the program:

 Being nominated by a brand